David and Simon Reuben: Arena Racing Company

+Entertainment

+On 19 August 2024, Reuben Brothers acquired a strategic stake in EDGLRD, an entertainment company founded by filmmaker Harmony Korine.

 Controversial statement by London mayor

 In 2006 Ken Livingstone, the Mayor of London at the time, used a press conference to accuse Simon and David Reuben of jeopardising the £4 billion Olympic City development, in which the Reuben brothers held a 50% stake.
 Livingstone controversially told the media conference, referring to the Reuben brothers, that "If they're not happy here, they can go back to Iran and try their luck with the ayatollahs, if they don't like the planning regime or my approach."
-Conservative members of the London Assembly stated the brothers were not Iranian, but had been born in India of Iraqi-Jewish parents.
-After a public complaint and a subsequent official investigation into Livingstone's comments that were alleged to be anti-semitic, the investigating officer dismissed the complaint and concluded that Livingstone had reason to be strongly critical of the Reuben brothers' conduct, and that his criticism, whilst "robust," was "reasonable" in the circumstances.
+Conservative members of the London Assembly stated the brothers were not Iranian, but had been born in British India of Iraqi-Jewish parents.
+After a public complaint and a subsequent official investigation into Livingstone's comments, the investigating officer dismissed the complaint and concluded that Livingstone had reason to be strongly critical of the Reuben brothers' conduct, and that his criticism, while "robust," was "reasonable" in the circumstances.

 The Reuben Foundation

 The family's philanthropic vehicle, the Reuben Foundation, is focused on the advancement of healthcare and education.

 The family founded the Nancy Reuben Primary School, an independent Jewish day school in Hendon in honour of their mother.

 The foundation has donated £80 million to support the creation of Reuben College, Oxford, originally named Parks College.
-It will be a post-graduate college focused on climate change, artificial intelligence and cellular life.
+It is a post-graduate college focused on climate change, artificial intelligence and cellular life.

 Personal life

-According to the Sunday Times Rich List 2020, David and Simon Reuben and their combined family had an estimated net worth of £16 billion, a decrease of £2.664 billion on the previous year.
-This made them Britain's second wealthiest family.
+According to the Sunday Times Rich List 2023, David and Simon Reuben and their combined family had an estimated net worth of £24.4 billion.
+This made them Britain's fourth wealthiest family.

 The Times has reported that the brothers' businesses make extensive use of offshore tax havens.
 A spokesperson said that their businesses "fully comply with UK tax laws".

 The brothers are donors to the Conservative Party.